electron/electron/docs/tutorial/multithreading.md

 ## Multi-threaded Node.js

-In Electron, it is supported to use Node.js integration in Web Workers.
-To do so the `nodeIntegrationInWorker` option should be set to `true` in `webPreferences`.
+It is possible to use Node.js features in Electron's Web Workers, to do so the `nodeIntegrationInWorker` option should be set to `true` in `webPreferences`.